inBeat/inbeat-website/content/singles/pricing.md

     filters: All
     title: Brand
     yearly: 54
+    livesearch: true
+    deepsearch: false
-    bulk: true
+    bulkselection: true
     description: >-
-      Ideal for brands or consultants wanting to <span>scale</span> their influencer marketing through mass e-mail outreach.
+      For brands or consultants wanting to scale their influencer marketing.
   - contacts: 2000
     campaigns: 7
     accounts: 5